Movie reviews written for movies released theatrically in 2006.

 This is a reasonably entertaining PG action film that I half watched while I performed a really annoying task related to this blog.
 I can’t say I paid a lot of attention, but it seemed reasonably well done.

 Would be really interesting if it weren’t so poorly made.
-Read the review.
+Read the review of Cocaine Cowboys.

 This is film feels like an attempt to cross an adventure movie with a war movie with a Hollywood message movie.
 At times it succeeds rather well but at other times it’s borderline terrible.